 - control rods,

-- and, in the event that the reactor vessel is breached, molten concrete from the floor of the reactor room.
+- and, if the reactor vessel is breached, molten concrete from the floor of the reactor room.

 In all cases, the corium gradually evaporates the water present in the lower head.
-If there is no additional water supply and the debris configuration is such that it cannot be cooled effectively, the materials’ temperature gradually rises until it reaches the melting point of the steel structures (plates, tubes, etc.) located in the lower head.
-In the case of adequate cooling of the corium, it can solidify and the damage is limited to the reactor itself.
+Suppose there is no additional water supply and the debris configuration is such that it cannot be cooled effectively.
+In that case, the materials’ temperature gradually rises until it reaches the melting point of the steel structures (plates, tubes, etc.) located in the lower head.
+In the case of adequate cooling of the corium, it can solidify, and the damage is limited to the reactor.
 However, in the absence of adequate cooling, corium may melt through the reactor vessel and flow out or be ejected as a molten stream by the pressure inside the reactor vessel.

 However, core reflooding may not be beneficial in all conditions.
-The following pheomena can occur during reflooding:
+The following phenomena can occur during reflooding: